Gaius (jurist): The Institutes

 The work was lost to modern scholars, until, in 1816, a palimpsest was discovered by B. G. Niebuhr in the chapter library of Verona, in which some of the works of St. Jerome were written over some earlier writings, which proved to be the lost work of Gaius.
 The greater part of the palimpsest has, however, been deciphered with the help of August von Bethmann-Hollweg, and the text is now fairly complete.
 More recently, two sets of papyrus fragments have been found.
 The discovery of Gaius' work has thrown a flood of light on portions of the history of Roman law which had previously been most obscure.
 Much of the historical information given by Gaius is wanting in the compilations of Justinian, and, in particular, the account of the ancient forms of procedure in actions.
 In these forms can be traced "survivals" from the most primitive times, which provide the science of comparative law with valuable illustrations, which may explain the strange forms of legal procedure found in other early systems.

 There are several editions of the Institutes, beginning with the editio princeps of I. F. L. Göschen (Berlin, 1820).
 The author of the 1911 Encyclopædia Britannica article recommends the English edition of Edward Poste published in 1885, which includes an English translation and copious commentary.
 More recent editions include E. Seckel and B. Kuebler (8th edition; Leipzig, 1939); Francis de Zulueta, containing his own Latin text with an English translation and commentary (1946); and W. M. Gordon and O. F. Robinson (London, 1988), with an English translation and the Latin text by Seckel and Kuebler.
 A comparison of the early forms of action mentioned by Gaius with those used by other primitive societies will be found in Sir Henry Maine's Early Institutions, chapter 9.
 For further information see M. Glasson, Étude sur Gaius et sur le jus respondendi.

+Relief

-The relief of Gaius located over the gallery doorway at the Chambers of the House of Representatives in Washington D.C. was sculpted by Joseph Kiselewski.
+In the 1950s, the Polish-American sculptor Joseph Kiselewski was commissioned to create four marble reliefs located over the gallery doorway at the Chambers of the U.S. House of Representatives in Washington D.C.
+They are each 28" in diameter.
+The relief of Gaius is one of the four.

-Quotation

-"The law is what the people order and establish", Institutiones, 1.2.3.